labrador-kennel/http-cors/docs/tutorials/getting-started-with-configurationbuilder.md

----
-title: Getting Started with ConfigurationBuilder
+# Getting Started with ConfigurationBuilder
----

 Start off using CORS Middleware by using a fluent, type-safe API to generate your Configuration instance.
 If you can store your configuration as PHP code this is the recommended way to create Configuration instances out-of-the-box.